Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

-$Q$-Learning initially overestimates the value of the 'left' action in state A and selects it nearly twice as optimal after 500 episodes.
+$Q$-Learning initially overestimates the value of the \rd{\emph{left}} action in state A and selects it nearly \rdd{10\% of the cases after 500 episodes, which is twice as optimal considering that $\epsilon = 0.1$}.
 Double $Q$-Learning performs better and achieves a final rate of roughly $6\%$.
 On the other hand, TE-$Q$-Learning can modulate the overestimation bias through its significance level $\alpha$ and reaches a near-optimal selection percentage for $\alpha \leq 0.10$.
 Interestingly, TE-$Q$ ($\alpha = 0.4$) performs worse after 500 episodes than $Q$-Learning.
 Although the initial overestimation is not as large as for $\alpha = 0.5$, the effect is more persistent, and more interactions are needed to reduce the estimate.
 For additional insights, we display the number of means averaged by the TE.
 TE-$Q$-Learning with $\alpha = 0.5$ naturally considers only the maximum sample mean, which is non-unique in the first several episodes since all action-value estimates are initialized with zero.
 The lower the significance level of TE-$Q$ gets, the more means are averaged until nearly all sample means are considered for $\alpha \leq 0.1$.
 Furthermore, KE-$Q$-Learning with the standard Gaussian kernel performs reasonably well and achieves a final selection rate below Double $Q$-Learning.